liamja/bunsen/docs/getting_started.md

 # My First Test

 To introduce Bunsen, we'll write a simple controller test.
 We'll create a test for the _Welcome_ controller found in default installations of CodeIgniter.
 This test will look for the existence of the phrase _"Welcome to CodeIgniter"_.
-If the phrase is output to the browser, the test will pass.
+If the phrase is output to the browser, the test should pass.

 Here is the _Welcome_ controller, found in new installations of CodeIgniter: